unitoftime/cod/README.md

 3. Ability to selectively turn off variable length encoding with a tag: `cod:"fixed"` (or something)
 4. Ability to prevent a field from serializing (ie disable fields)
 5. Automatic bitpacking for structs that are just a long list of bools (or similar)
+6. Immediate panics when writing invalid types to a union (or come up with some type-safe way to prevent it)
+7. Would be nice to have a way to autocast a struct to another struct.
+That way you can easily serialize types that you dont own.
+This seems hard to get right though.
+8. Some tag to just say "encode this field as a uint64 or an int64"

 ### Syntax
 #### Custom Types